Last Updated on: December 6, 2022

 If you are in Athens or planning to travel there, Ancient Agora certainly deserves a visit!

-In Greek, Agora stands for an “open place of assembly”, thus, this Ancient Agora once used to be a gathering area for free-born Athenians, where they could meet, congregate and hold discussions on social, political, and economic issues.
+In Greek, Agora stands for an “open place of assembly”; thus, this Ancient Agora once was a gathering area for free-born Athenians, where they could meet, congregate, and discuss social, political, and economic issues.

 The Ancient Agora dates back to pre-historic times; however, it reached its summit during the classical era in the 5th century BC.
 Throughout the entire history of this architectural wonder, the site witnessed the various transfers of power between various empires.